sailfishos/sailfish-setup/README.md

   - For processes that need to be able to modify clock settings.
 - timed
   - For timed process, required for changing system default timezone

+Default system (SYSTEM_GROUPS) and additional user (USER_GROUPS) groups are stored in the file /usr/share/sailfish-setup/group.ids, system user will be created during boot if it does not already exist.